jdang00/jdang-site/src/posts/the-noahic-covenant.md

 ---
 title: The Noahic Covenant
 description: The Bible is full of covenants between God and man.
-What makes the Noahic one special?.
+What makes the Noahic one special?
 date: '2023-4-14'
 categories:
   - theolgy